-Advantages Disadvantages • Greater control to the City of - Lack of flexibility in meeting Joondalup. additional resource requirements. • "Added value" through greater understanding of the importance of the eyes and ears role - resulting in higher levels of reporting. • Costs associated with absenteeism. • Direct control over personnel selection and discipline. • Higher employee costs currently (this is likely to change with the changes to the state based workplace agreement proposed for September 2001). • A better relationship with the local Police service as they are only sharing their information with the local government rather than the local government and a contractor. • Higher costs associated with staff turnover, administrative burden of recruitment and selection.
-Lower staff turnover, resulting in greater continuity for the community.
-There are significant transmission of business implications if the service is provided internally and outsourced later.
+Advantages Disadvantages • Greater control to the City Joondalup. of Lack of flexibility in meeting additional resource requirements.
+"Added value" through gree understanding of the importance the eyes and ears role - resulting higher levels of reporting.
+Costs associated with absenteeism.
+Direct control over perso selection and discipline. nnel Higher employee costs currently (this is likely to change with the changes to the state based workplace agreement proposed for September 2001). • A better relationship with the l Police service as they are only sha their information with the l government rather than the l government and a contractor. ring local Higher costs associated with staff turnover, administrative burden of recruitment and selection.
+Lower staff turnover, resulting greater continuity for the communi There are significant transmission of business implications if the service is provided internally and outsourced later.